-- (1) The trade accounts receivable and other accounts receivable of the Company and subsidiary companies as at the end of year 2021 were 13.85 percent of total assets.
-The provisions of doubtful debts are considered based on review of receivable period and assessment of past debt collection experience.
-Accordingly, there was no provision of doubtful debt in year 2021. - (2) Inventory of the Company and subsidiary companies as at the end of year 2021 was 4.37 percent of total assets as there was allowance for impairment loss of inventory of Baht 16.31 million due to deterioration or impairment of the products and having higher cost than market price. - (3) The Company's goodwill incurred from investment in the subsidiary company as at the end of year 2021 accounted for 1.55 percent of total assets, having provision of goodwill impairment from investment in wood pellet production project of Baht 48.77 million.
+- (1) The trade accounts receivable and other accounts receivable of the Company and subsidiary companies as at the end of year 2022 were 12.57 percent of total assets. - (2) Inventory of the Company and subsidiary companies as at the end of year 2022 was 3.84 percent of total assets. - (3) The Company's goodwill incurred from investment in the subsidiary company as at the end of year 2022 accounted for 1.24 percent of total assets.